Wearing a tuxedo is a huge thing. But does wearing an affordable tuxedo make any difference in your overall appearance?

 A tuxedo from Express is not bad at all for a mall tux!
 They offer amazing colors, prints, and even fabrics.
 A velvet tuxedo?
 Sign me up!

-Consider a tuxedo from Perry Ellis if you are attending a destination wedding; it’s wrinkle resistant.
+Consider a tuxedo from Perry Ellis if you are attending a destination wedding; it’s wrinkle-resistant.
 Their polyester-blend tuxedos look totally sleek and smart.

-Here you can find options on just about every tuxedo aspect: polyester blend or pure Italian wool, for example.
+Find options on just about every tuxedo aspect: polyester blend or pure Italian wool, for example.
 You can then decide if the fabric should be navy or black.
 You will also even have a choice between a satin stripe or no stripe on the pants.

 Kenneth Cole is another label that offers a wide range of tuxedo choices.
-Here you will find elegant colors for your formal wear, such as blues, greys, and blacks.
+Here, you will find elegant colors for your formal wear, such as blues, greys, and blacks.
 This is a good purchase for weddings and proms.

 Their signature Italian Wool tuxedo is offered in black and navy and also comes in extended sizes.
 You can shop online or visit their Guideshop for help with getting your measurements just right.
 If cash is a little tight, Bonobos will allow you to purchase your tuxedo in monthly payment installments.

-Things to Consider when Buying an Affordable Tuxedo
+Things to Consider When Buying an Affordable Tuxedo

 There is no one all-around perfect tuxedo.
 Every occasion is different, and everybody is shaped differently.
 That’s why we need choices in our formal wear.